mienaikoe/ziyu/Chapters/3-3-Chapter17.md

   "I don't know what to tell you, žah."

   Melna began to pace slowly, frustrated but holding steady on a more pensive state of mind.
 She pondered busting through the gate somehow, but ruled out the bending of thick steel bars as a matter of time.

+  She turned to Pomri and asked, "What if we went the other way?"

+  "What other way?"

+  "You said the only way is through the desert.
+What about the ocean?"

+  "The ocean is dangeorus in this darkness and without the wind.
+If the vessel unhooks from the rail, we could be drifting out into the darkness."